felipe/home-automation/README.md

 ### Service Logs

 The original configuration corrupted the SD card due to some power failures and too many writes.
 I have moved the log configuration to memory, which will clear on reboot, but should be fine.
-This is done inside the hassio docker image.
+This is done inside the hassio docker image and in the host system.

 ```
 vi /etc/fstab